magdalenapaluch/countries/README.md

-# Getting Started with Create React App
+# List the Countries by continent

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Simple app for listing countries by continent created with Create React App, using styled components, graphQL, Apollo Client, React Router and Typescript.

 ## Available Scripts